malmostad/wag/index.md

 Version 3.0 for the City of Malmö's intranet, "Komin".
 {:.preamble}

-## Intranet vision
+## Intranet Vision
 A modern organization requires a modern intranet.

 Employees today expect not only the classic intranet content—reference material for work and news about changes—they also want to be able to perform job-related tasks directly on the intranet and contribute themselves by commenting, asking questions and sharing their knowledge.
 Also, the employees expect to use the intranet from any place, on every device.
 A steadily growing number of smartphones and tablets exist in organizations—so also at City of Malmö.